jsfenfen/clinton-email-cruncher/README.md

 3. Run read_email_metadata.py.
 Tries to pull out all the email metadata from each email found--not just the one at the top.
 Puts it into a file called email_split.csv.
 Will also write the part of the original text deemed to be part of that email to split_emails/[parent_document]_part[n].txt.
 It writes anything that occurs before the first 'From:' line to part_0.

+4. run hash_names.py which creates allnames.csv

+5. run match_names.py which matches cleaned versions of allnames.csv to the wsj's name file.

+6. Clean these on yr own!
+[I used google refine on: $ head -n 8000 matched_names.csv > top_matched_names.csv ]